 If the federal government truly wishes to decrease the number of illegal immigrants in the United States, it needs to take a more holistic approach to the problem.
 Physical barriers and more border security are essential.
 But the most effective way to decrease illegal immigration is to implement solutions that discourage these individuals from breaking the law in the first place.

 If they are denied employment and welfare programs, it makes more sense for them to go through the legal process to get into the United States.
 A comprehensive solution to the immigration issue must not rely solely on physical barriers but include psychological deterrents.
-Mandatory E-Verify would be one of the most potent weapons in the battle against illegal immigration, but, unfortunately, many of our leaders seem to be more focused on posturing rather than providing actual remedies.We value your comments!
-Please weigh in on our comment section below.
+Mandatory E-Verify would be one of the most potent weapons in the battle against illegal immigration, but, unfortunately, many of our leaders seem to be more focused on posturing rather than providing actual remedies.Feel free to comment below.
 And remember to check out the web’s best conservative news aggregator Whatfinger.com